News & Updates

 A free resource that provides access to information and support for individuals and families living with developmental disabilities.

-Research Training in Brain Injury Rehabilitation
+Research Training in Rehabilitation for Brain Injury and Neurological Disabilities

 Research training in brain injury rehabilitation is a post-doctoral training program in medical rehabilitation research that focuses on research training in brain injury rehabilitation in children, adolescents and adults.
 Four post-doctoral level trainees will be trained each year for a total period of two to three years, and three pre-doctoral students for three months each per year.